 Georgina Mace Prize

-The Georgina Mace Prize is awarded annually to the best Research article by an early career researcher in Ecological Solutions and Evidence.
+The Georgina Mace Prize is awarded annually to the best article by an early career researcher in Ecological Solutions and Evidence.

 About Professor Dame Georgina Mace